T

 landmark

-Step back in time with a visit to the remarkably preserved ancient Roman city, buried by the eruption of Mount Vesuvius in 79 AD.
-Explore houses, temples, baths, and public spaces frozen in time.
+The remarkably preserved ruins of the ancient Roman city destroyed by the eruption of Mount Vesuvius in 79 AD.
+Walk through ancient streets, villas, temples, and amphitheaters to experience history frozen in time.

-• Wear comfortable shoes and bring water, as you'll be doing a lot of walking.
+• Wear comfortable shoes and bring water, as there's a lot of walking and little shade.

-• Consider hiring a licensed guide at the entrance or using an audio guide for context.
+• Consider hiring a guide or using an audio guide for context.

 2. Midday